-A major part of all hockey players training program should be a sport specific dryland, or "off ice" training program.
-Dryland training evolved in Europe where players and coaches do not have the luxury of ice to train on year round.
+A major part of all hockey players training program should be a hockey specific dryland, or "off ice" training program.
+Dryland training evolved decades ago in Europe when players and coaches at that time did not have the luxury of ice to train on year round.

-Because of this, exercises were designed to simulate on ice movements and sport specific training sessions.
+Because of this, exercises were designed to simulate on ice movements in hockey specific training sessions.
 Stick handling, shooting, agility training, tumbling, hand eye coordination, foot coordination, and exercises that promote general athleticism, all go together to produce a very complete hockey player.